 Use the right circular saw blade for the job.
 Depending on the type of material and the type of cut you should be using the right blade.
 A suitable blade will make sure the cuts are clean and will prevent the wood from splintering.

-In most cases to build the saw guides the only power tool you will need is a circular saw, which you probably already have, but in some specific cases an additional tool might be needed (trimming router, jigsaw).
+In most cases to build the saw guides the only power tool you will need is a circular saw, which you probably already have, but in some specific circumstances, additional tools might be required (trimming router, jigsaw).
+For more details on each type of circular saw-cutting guide, check out the relevant article.

-DIY Circular Saw Guides
+Best DIY Circular Saw Guides

 The saw guide can be used to make both long straight rip cuts and crosscuts.
 It can be used to cut and break down larger sheets of plywood and can make any degree miter cut.